conda/conda/docs/source/user-guide/getting-started.rst

 #.
 Run the displayed command.

 #.
-Check to see that the package downloaded:
+To see the package downloaded, in the Terminal or an Anaconda Prompt, run:

    .. code::